sagemath/trac_to_gh/Issue 8138.md

 CC:  @jhpalmieri

-Sphinx's LaTeX and PDF builders output two-column indexes / indices, but the badness is high.
+Sphinx's LaTeX builder makes two-column indexes / indices, but the badness can be high.

 Issue created by migration from https://trac.sagemath.org/ticket/8138